Micha-89/Micha-89/README.md

 - Enjoying the Berlin nightlife
 - Traveling, if there is history and culture involved

-### You can contact me through LinkedIn or by e-mail for questions and job offers:
+### You can contact me through [LinkedIn](https://www.linkedin.com/in/michael-raman/) or by e-mail for questions and job offers:

-www.linkedin.com/in/michael-raman/ / raman_michael@hotmail.com
+ raman_michael@hotmail.com